cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

 There are six categories of bins:

 1. **OTC bin**: A bin for attaching to an OTC truck
-2. **3-feet bin**: An open top container bin with a wall height of 3 feet
+2. **3-feet bin**: An open top container bin with a length of 3 feet
-3. **5-feet bin**: An open top container bin with a wall height of 5 feet
+3. **5-feet bin**: An open top container bin with a length of 5 feet
-4. **7-feet bin**: An open top container bin with a wall height of 7 feet
+4. **7-feet bin**: An open top container bin with a length of 7 feet
 5. **Compactor bin**: An open top container bin with the ability to compact waste

 Figure 8: TBox representation of a bin